Waiting Period After Bankruptcy for a Conventional Loan

 All loans were for five years with a fixed interest rate of 1%.
 If the loans were used for the purposes described above, they could qualify for full forgiveness.
 The amount to be forgiven would be reduced, though, depending on how the funds were allocated.

-Those that were eligible to apply must have 500 employees or less.
+To be eligible for a PPP loan, a small business had to have 500 employees or less.
 Each business could apply for a loan worth as much as 250% of its average monthly payroll costs — with a maximum of $10 million — and it was meant to cover up to eight weeks of payroll, and help with the other expenses mentioned above.

 Those who are self-employed, an independent contractor or sole proprietor were also eligible to apply for a PPP loan.
 Any portion of the PPP loan that wasn’t forgiven was subject to a loan term of 10 years, with a maximum rate of 4%.